 Skip to contents

-The real power of glymotif shines brightest when it joins forces with other tools in the glycoverse ecosystem.
-If you’re already using glyread to import your glycoproteomics results and glyexp to manage your experimental data, you’re in for a treat! glymotif provides some incredibly useful functions to perform experiment manipulation about motifs—think of it as adding a new lens to your analytical microscope. 🔬
+glymotif is most useful when combined with other tools in the glycoverse ecosystem.
+If you’re already using glyread to import your glycoproteomics results and glyexp to manage your experimental data, you can add motif-level information directly to your experiment. glymotif provides functions for adding motif information to experiment objects.

 Important note: This vignette assumes you’re familiar with the glyexp package.
-If you haven’t met it yet, we highly recommend checking out its introduction first.
-Trust us—it’s worth the detour! 🚀
+If you haven’t used it yet, start with its introduction.

 library(glymotif)